Driving and allergic rhinitis

 So, instead of opting for these troublesome snacks on your next car journey, something fresher, and perhaps even homemade, is better.
 Our cranberry and coconut flapjacks for example, are perfect for munching on as you make up miles along the motorway.
 These contain just a few simple ingredients including oats, dried fruit and sweet maple syrup making them healthy and tasty!

 The variety of takeaways in road side service stations that offer fizzy juice and coffee means these are likely to be your first choice when making any long distance car journey.
-However, as you will be aware if you’ve read any of my previous blogs, both caffeine and refined sugars contain histamine so are best avoided if you’re suffering from allergic rhinitis.
+However, similar to crisps and chocolate snacks, caffeine and refined sugars also contain histamine, so these drinks are best avoided if you're suffering from allergic rhinitis.

-Water is your best options as it not only does it keep you hydrated, it rinses the throat of allergens that may be lurking there as well.
+Water is your best option as it not only does it keep you hydrated; it rinses the throat of allergens that may be lurking there as well.
 It also stops your throat from getting dry which would only worsen a cough – a common symptom of the condition.
 Eight to ten glasses a day is the recommended amount so take a flask on your travels!

 However, if you enjoy the comfort of a hot drink, most hot drinks chains now offer a variety of herbal teas which are beneficial to allergic rhinitis sufferers.
 You may find that nettle tea is helpful for example, as this has natural anti-inflammatory properties.